tomkrush/CodeIgniter-Project/readme.markdown

 To use this code download a copy of CodeIgniter and replace the application folder with the one in this repo.
 To run the migrations you must enter your MySQL database credentials into the database.php file.

+### Creating Migrations

+We'll talk about this at a later time.

 ## Running Migrations

 Once you have connected CI to the database, migrations can be run by hitting the url /migrations.
 This is **not** for production projects.
 To create a migration goto the url /migrations/create/CreateProjectTable.
 CreateProjectTable can be replaced with any name you want for the migration.
 This does not generate the table code, you must do that yourself.